Larmbs/QueueType/README.md

 Now because just adding an item to the queue can throw an error its best practice when using a sized queue to use the try_add method.

-If it fails to insert an item it returns a QueueError::Full
+If it fails to insert an item it returns a QueueError::Full.

 ```rust
 use queued_rust::{Queue};